Knowledge of Language and Life in the UK

 You will need to score 75% or higher to pass the test.
 This means that at least 18 out of the 24 questions must be correct.

 If you fail the test, you can sit it again.
 There is no limit on how many times you can do the test.
 However, you have to wait seven days to do so.
-You will have to pay a £50 fee every time you take the test.
+You will have to pay the fee every time you take the test.

 Read more on the Life in the UK test.